karunakar2/data-mashup/README.md

-Note that the system is deprecated.
-Else use https://github.com/karunakar2/kFetchVCSN to fetch data.
+Please use https://github.com/karunakar2/kFetchVCSN to fetch data. the following changes are applied.

 NIWAData has been deprecated.
 All requests should should go to mintaka.niwa.co.nz instead.
 See the [Swagger documentation](https://mintaka.niwa.co.nz/rest/api/swagger.json)